5 tips to prepare for questions

 Master the Q&A with these 5 tips:

-Chapter 36 in Communicating Nutrition covers strategies for dealing with 7 different types of difficult questions.
-A previous post covered strategies for dealing with “I-Don’t-Know” questions: https://www.nutritioncommunicator.com/post/questions-lead-to-greater-understanding
+Learn how to deal with difficult questions.
+Chapter 36 covers strategies for dealing with 7 different types of difficult questions.
+A previous post with these tips covered strategies for dealing with “I-Don’t-Know” questions.

-Another type of difficult question is the rambling or long-winded question.
+Another example is the rambling or long-winded question.
 What do you do?
-First, a very long question is likely a mini speech in which the participant is giving their opinion about the topic and possibly not be asking a question at all.
+First, a very long question is likely a mini-speech in which the participant is giving their opinion about the topic and is possibly not asking a question at all.
 If this is the case, the audience will appreciate a presenter who graciously “interrupts” with, “I appreciate your perspective; in the interest of time I need to ask, did you have a question?”

 Practice and prepare for the Q&A as part of your presentation rehearsal.
 Think about your audience.
 Anticipate questions they are likely to pose.
 Practice responses to anticipated questions.
 If your Q&A is at the end of your presentation, follow it with a strong closing statement that emphasizes your main point and gives a powerful takeaway message.